hhu-stups/prob2_ui/src/main/resources/help/help_en/Perspectives.md

 * MenuController
 * StatusBar

-Every component may be placed as you see fit, but to guarantee certain usability, you need to follow through these rules: Every detachable component needs to be placed in a TitledPane and these TitledPanes need to be put in an Accordion and each of these Accordions need to be registered in a List.
+Every component may be placed as you see fit, but to guarantee certain usability, you need to follow through these rules: Every detachable component needs to be placed in a TitledPane and these TitledPanes need to be put in an Accordion and each of these Accordions need to be registered in a list.
 ```XML
 ...
 			<Accordion fx:id="leftAccordion" expandedPane="$operationsTP">